zzhou718/ClockPetals/README.md

 * **implement and code the design ideas for mini challenge one** with the undergrad developer.
 I architected the tech stack, controlled the versions (OMG I really should've used Git but it was complicated...), and suggested the code styles.
 My resolute choice on JavaScript and D3.js over PHP increased the performance and development efficiency indeed.

-* **morally support the team** by organizing team lunch and activities such as canoeing and barbecues.
+* **oversee the progress of mini challenge two** as we had quite a lot of ideation trials and its design iteration did not finalize until the last a couple of weeks.

+* **support the team** also by organizing team lunch and activities such as canoeing and barbecues.
+Most team members were the first time participants.
+More importantly, they lacked experience of being involved into a serious large project driven by specific outcomes (The Award!).
+I made rigorous daily schedules while fought with them from the beginning to the end in order to keep everything on the right track without a KPI or corporate rules (As nobody could/would fire anybody while they should in school).

-Okay, now let's begin with the simplified version of the problem...
+Okay, so much for the background.
+Now let's begin with the simplified version of the problem...

 ## Problem Statement